-The biggest difference between a Registered Investment Adviser and a broker comes down to the standard they operate under and how they’re typically paid.
-RIAs, also called investment advisers, are generally held to a fiduciary standard that includes a duty of care and a duty of loyalty across the adviser-client relationship.
-Brokers, who are registered representatives of broker-dealers, are generally subject to the SEC’s Regulation Best Interest when they make a recommendation to a retail customer.
-Regulation Best Interest requires acting in the customer’s best interest at the time of the recommendation, and brokers may be paid through transaction-based compensation, including commissions.
+The biggest difference between a Registered Investment Adviser (RIA) and a broker is the standard each one follows and how they are paid.
+RIAs are generally held to a fiduciary standard, which includes a duty of care and a duty of loyalty across the entire client relationship.
+Brokers, who work as registered representatives of broker-dealers, are subject to the SEC’s Regulation Best Interest when they make a recommendation to a retail customer.

-If you want the cleanest way to cut through marketing, ask this: “Are you a fiduciary for me at all times, and exactly how are you paid for this recommendation?”
+If you want the cleanest way to cut through marketing language, ask one direct question: “Are you a fiduciary for me at all times, and exactly how are you paid for this recommendation?”
+Understanding the answer is one of the most important steps in choosing the right professional for your investment management needs.

 Key Takeaways